 The order you do the exercises is also essential.

 You could be layering on or removing layering with your exercises.

 Let me explain.
 To target lengthening of the psoas, you may need to:

 - Activate gluteus maximus

 Then finally, you can get to the psoas.

-Each of the steps above removed layers of the muscle in order to get to the deeper muscle.
+Each of the steps above removed layers of the muscle to get to the more profound power.

 All of these vary with the exercise and the injury.

 For example, in the sacroiliac pain solution, one of the exercises is prone to hip extension.